-Monona residents interested in solar arrays for their homes are eligible for a group buy option through Legacy Solar Co-op this year.
-Participating in a group buy can help reduce solar costs and simplify the process for residents!
-To learn more about it, consider attending the Dane County Solar Group Buy webinar on April 13, 2021.
+Monona residents interested in solar arrays for their homes are eligible for a group buy program, organized by Legacy Solar co-op in 2021.
+Participating in a group-buy program can help reduce solar costs and simplify the process for residents.
+Learn more on the group buy website.

 Monona’s Sustainability Committee wants to help residents learn more about how they can be more energy efficient and invest in clean energy.
 Check out the flyer below for more information about programs that can help you save energy and money!

 In 2021, Dane County residents are eligible for two different Solar Group Buy options.
 One is with MadiSUN and the other is through Legacy Solar Co-op.
 Group buys often allow homeowners to get better solar rates, and can make the process easier!
 Learn more about both programs here.

 Recycling helps protect natural resources and reduces the material we send to the landfill, making our community healthier and more resilient as the climate changes.
 But to see the benefits, we have to Recycle Right.